KevinCoble/AIToolbox/README.md

 # AIToolbox
 A toolbox of AI modules written in Swift:  Graphs/Trees, Linear Regression, Support Vector Machines, Neural Networks, PCA, KMeans, Genetic Algorithms, MDP, Mixture of Gaussians

-This framework uses the Accelerate library to speed up computations Written for Swift 2.2.
+This framework uses the Accelerate library to speed up computations.
+Written for Swift 2.2.
 Will update to 3 when officially released

 SVM ported from the public domain LIBSVM repository